 Communication is Key

-• Mention known companies you interact with
+- ✅ Mention known companies you collaborate with.

 Create an Emotional Attachment